 Jenner & Block Supreme Court and Appellate Clinic

-Jenner & Block Co-Directors
+Jenner & Block Co-Director

 The Jenner & Block Supreme Court and Appellate Clinic represents parties and amici curiae in cases before the United States Supreme Court and other appellate courts.

-Students gain in-depth, hands-on experience in Supreme Court and other appellate cases, under the supervision of faculty members and members of the Appellate and Supreme Court Practice group at Jenner & Block.
-Students work on researching and drafting merits briefs, amicus briefs, and certiorari petitions; help prepare and participate in moots of oral arguments; and participate in case strategy sessions.
+Students gain in-depth, hands-on experience in U.S. Supreme Court and other appellate cases, under the supervision of faculty members and members of the Appellate and Supreme Court Practice group at Jenner & Block.
+Students work on all aspects of the clinic’s cases – from formulating case strategy; to researching and writing merits briefs, amicus curiae briefs, and petitions for certiorari; to preparing for oral arguments.
 Students also conduct research on cases that may be suitable to bring to the U.S. Supreme Court.

 During the 2016 U.S. Supreme Court Term, the clinic represented parties in three U.S. Supreme Court cases and represented amicus curiae in two U.S. Supreme Court cases:

 - Honeycutt v.
 United States, co-counsel for Petitioner Terry M. Honeycutt.
 The Supreme Court ruled unanimously in favor of Mr. Honeycutt, holding that federal criminal asset forfeiture statutes apply only to property a defendant actually acquired as the result of the crime, or to substitute property under narrowly defined circumstances.
 The Court rejected the government’s argument that members of a criminal conspiracy are subject to joint and several liability for forfeiture.